-The Office of the University Registrar and Office of the Vice Provost for Teaching and Learning (VPTL) manage the course evaluation process through the University's Online Course Evaluation system on behalf of the deans of the School of Earth, Energy and Environmental Sciences, the Graduate School of Education, the School of Engineering, the School of Humanities and Sciences, the School of Medicine, and the Master of Liberal Arts (MLA) program, as well as the offices of the Vice Provost for Undergraduate Education and the Vice Provost for Teaching and Learning.
-For complete information on the new course evaluation system, see the Vice Provost for Teaching and Learning's page on Stanford's New Course Evaluations.
+The Office of the University Registrar and Learning Technology and Spaces (LTS) manage the course evaluation process through the University's Online Course Evaluation system on behalf of the deans of the School of Earth, Energy and Environmental Sciences, the Graduate School of Education, the School of Engineering, the School of Humanities and Sciences, and the School of Medicine, as well as the office of the Vice Provost for Undergraduate Education.

 A minimum of three students must be enrolled for a course to be evaluated.
 In addition, scheduled discussion sections are evaluated based on the enrollment of its corresponding lecture.
 Athletics courses are also evaluated.
 Certain GSB and School of Medicine lecture series courses, as well as independent study, activity, internship and thesis/dissertation courses are not evaluated.

 Stanford is very concerned about the confidentiality of its evaluations.
 Because of this, we have chosen an outside vendor to manage and store the data.
 A student logs on to Axess to get to the online evaluation process, but is redirected to this third-party vendor's server to complete the form.
 Stanford does not have access to the student's identifying data.

 The grade release program is used as an incentive for students who complete all their evaluations to see an early view of their grades.
 All students are able to see their grades two days after the evaluation is closed.

 Grades are released each morning for the evaluations completed the day before.
 If you require your transcript or grades before the following morning, reach out to the Student Services Center.
 If the grades have been submitted before the grades deadline during each quarter, the SSC can help